brumar/sentence_boundary_detection/README.md

 # Approach

+I tried my luck with a [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) on common patterns that can be observed both at the start and the end of a sentence and also other features.

-I picked the logistic regression for convenience (I know this kind of model)
+I picked the logistic regression for convenience (I know this kind of model).
+I chose to not dig too much into the state-of-the-art approaches for the sake of the "challenge" to come to a solution myself.

-Patterns of sentences terminaison/continuation can be found in the `features.py` file.
+Patterns of sentences terminaison can be found in the `features.py` file.
 They have been also handpicked and hardcoded after an explorative phase.
 I did not take time to assess their importance.
 But I started with only these features which granted around 90% + success rate.

-I tried my luck with a logistic regression on common patterns that can be observed both at the start and the end of a sentence.
 I also added handpicked hardcoded abbreviations (advice from the wikipedia page) and also added a numerical feature (number of words).
 Both improved the model on both corpus.